-Well, good evening, once again from our NBC News headquarters here in New York.
-Day 1,092 of the Trump administration.
-That means we have 292 days to go until the 2020 presidential election.
+Well, good evening once again from our NBC News headquarters here in New York.
+Day 1,091 of the Trump administration, 293 days away from the 2020 presidential election.

 (BEGIN VIDEO CLIP)